cristaloleg/awesome-manifesto/README.md

 - [ ] warn about formatting verification
   - no developer disruption in the future
 - [ ] warn about coverage illness
-  - coverage is quite important thing
+  - coverage is a quite important thing
 - [ ] track test failures and flakiness
   - statistics, hints, conclusions
 - [ ] store build logs for 3+ months